Personal Injury Lawyer

 If you have questions about child custody determinations, parenting agreements, co-parenting or parallel parenting, please do not hesitate to connect with an experienced family law attorney today.
 There is no single “right” way to parent a child.
 This reality holds true whether parents remain romantically involved or have gone their separate ways.
 Experienced family law attorneys are invested in helping parents find the healthiest arrangement possible in pursuit of their children’s best interests.
 If parallel parenting seems like a healthy alternative to co-parenting for your family, our firm can help devise a solid legal strategy that will support that arrangement.

 Consultations are generally confidential, so you should not feel shy or otherwise hesitant about seeking legal guidance and exploring your options.
-Similarly, speaking with a child custody lawyer in Austin, TX will not commit you to any particular action, so you should feel free to reach out.
+Similarly, speaking with a lawyer will not commit you to any particular action, so you should feel free to reach out.
 If your relationship with your child’s other parent could benefit from a parallel approach, please consider reaching out today.
-There is no time like the present to build a stronger, healthier reality for you, your child and your family generally.
+There is no time like the present to build a stronger, healthier reality for you, your child, and your family generally.